 About Breast Reconstruction

 Breast reconstruction surgery is performed to restore one or both of the breasts to a normal size, shape, and appearance after a mastectomy or lumpectomy.
 It is also used to repair a breast damaged by trauma or a birth defect.
 New techniques in breast reconstruction surgery make it possible for you to feel whole again and attain natural-looking breasts, even after they have been removed.
 This surgery generally involves several procedures and various stages that can either be performed at the beginning of your cancer treatment or delayed until a later date.
-Board-certified plastic surgeon Dr. Kirk Moore creates a personalized treatment plan and uses a compassionate approach as he works with you to restore your physical appearance and confidence at Just The Right Curves in Midvale, UT.
+Board-certified plastic surgeon Dr. Kirk Moore creates a personalized treatment plan and uses a compassionate approach as he works with you to restore your physical appearance and confidence at Plastic Surgery Institute of Utah in Midvale, UT.

 "Such a great office, they are very friendly answer all your questions, and are very flexible.
 Highly recommend them.
 Take such great care of your skin to make you look beautiful."- C.J. / Google / Mar 06, 2019

 "Words cannot describe how grateful I am to Dr. Moore and his amazing staff.
 I have NEVER felt more confident and well taken care of.
 His procedure and technique is absolutely incredible and makes it so that you can literally get back to real life in no time!
 I was working the day after my breast augmentation!
 I look and feel so natural.
 I cannot recommend them enough.
 Do NOT go anywhere else.
 Their prices are fair, and they are kind and professional.
 I wish I would have done this years ago!!
 Thank you Just The Right Curves!
 I am in LOVE!!"- T.R. / Google / Feb 14, 2020